learn-co-curriculum/dsc-obtaining-your-data-lab/README.md

 ```

 ## Summary
 Nice work!
-You're working more and more independently through the workflow, and ensuring data integrity!
+You're working more and more independently through the workflow and ensuring data integrity!